This advanced bike trick is brought to you by Australian triathlon coach Graeme Turner, of Fit2Tri

 The Shimano DI2 is rated at 7.4 volts / 500mAh.
 This voltage is a common voltage for items such as radio control cars and video cameras.
 Amperage higher than 500mAh can be safely used – it will in fact give much longer battery life between recharges than the standard battery.

-Choose a battery that fits best your frame and chosen location.
+As stated by APT Corporation, choose a battery that fits best your frame and chosen location.
 I have mounted a Radio Control car battery at the top of my seat tube using double sided tape.

 Ensure that you have access to the fly lead for recharging.